 If you’re like most people, you’ve used Google more times than you can count.
 In all likelihood, you’ve been using it for years, and you’ve viewed countless search engine results pages (SERPs) in response to your queries.

 If so, you know that Google SERPs are more than just a list of links.
 Depending on what you search for, Google offers a wide variety of SERP features to provide a solution.
 These SERP features are useful to know, as they can be excellent marketing tools.

 But what is a SERP feature, and how might SERP features benefit you?
-We’ll answer both of those questions below, so read on to learn more.
-Then subscribe to Revenue Weekly — our email newsletter — for more digital marketing tips from the agency with over 20 years of experience!
+We’ll answer both of those questions in this overview to SERP features, so read on to learn more.
+Then subscribe to Revenue Weekly — our email newsletter — for more digital marketing tips from the agency with over 25 years of experience!